Think India, Think Edu: TNIE is back with 8th edition of country's most cerebral conclave

 Sessions you can’t afford to miss

 Ramesh Pokhriyal, the Union Minister of HRD will speak on The New Education Policy and why it is indeed a break from the past at 11.30 am on January 8.
 While Dr K Kasturirangan will kick off the conclave the same day at 10.30 am and talk about what went on behind the drafting of the NEP.
-CSIR Director General, Shekar C Mande will discuss whether India’s history have a place in tomorrow’s science with Economist and author Bibek Debroy, Arnab Bhattacharya, Scientist, TIFR and Gitanjali JB, CEO, HIAL.
+A discussion on whether India’s history has a place in tomorrow’s science will feature Economist and author Bibek Debroy, Arnab Bhattacharya, Scientist, TIFR and Gitanjali JB, CEO, HIAL.

 A mega session on January 9 is sure to catch your attention — Aniruddha Deshpande, the National Communications Head of RSS, Tejasvi Surya, Tamizhachi Thangapandian, Khushbu Sundar and NCP MP Supriya Sule will discuss — ‘Republic of India 2.0: Is the Change Fundamental?’